 You have the right to restrict processing unless we have lawful and legitimate grounds to continue processing.

-You have a right to have your data erased in certain circumstances, these are detailed below:
+You have a right to have your data erased in the following circumstances:

 - the personal data is no longer necessary in relation to the purpose for which it was originally collected and/or processed